dadagov125/bloc_toolkit/README.md

 ```

 ### States

-The DataBloc class can be in one of the following states:
+`DataBlos` has the following states:

 #### Base States

 * `abstract DataS:` The base state for all states.
 * `abstract IdleS:` The base state when nothing is happening.
 * `abstract LoadingS:` The base state when data is loading or reloading.
 * `abstract ErrorS:` The base state when there is an error.

 #### Data unloaded states

 * `abstract UnloadedS:` The base state for all unloaded states.
 * `UnloadedDataS:` The initial state when no data is loaded.
 * `LoadingDataS:` The state when data is being loaded.
 * `LoadingDataErrorS:` The state when a data loading error occurred.

 #### Data loaded states

 * `abstract LoadedS:` The base state for all loaded states.
 * `LoadedDataS:` The state when data has been successfully loaded or initialized successfully
 * `ReloadingDataS:` The state when data is being reloaded.
 * `ReloadingDataErrorS:` The state when a data reload error occurred.

 ### Events

 The DataBloc class can handle the following events:

 * `LoadDataE:` Event for initial data loading.
 * `InitializeDataE:` Event to initialize data without loading.
 * `ReloadDataE:` Event to reload data when it has already been loaded or initialized.
 * `UpdateDataE:` Event to update data when it is already loaded or initialized.

 #### Classes relationships

 ![Classes relationships](https://github.com/dadagov125/bloc_toolkit/blob/main/docs/class_relations.png?raw=true)

 #### State machine